likhithak10/hackthevalley/ecotoken-extension/README.md

 ## EcoToken Browser Extension

-Optimize prompts to save tokens on sites like ChatGPT and Google.
-This repo contains:
+Optimize prompts to save tokens on sites like ChatGPT This repo contains:

 - Extension (React + TypeScript + Vite) that injects an "Optimize" button into text inputs
 - Minimal backend (`server/server.mjs`) that calls a Snowflake stored procedure to optimize text